-North Dakota received \$91,000 in federal funding for abstinence-only-until-marriage programs in Fiscal Year 2004.1
+North Dakota received \$91,000 in federal funding for abstinence-only-until-marriage programs in Fiscal Year 2005.

-North Dakota Sexuality Education Law
+North Dakota Sexuality Education Law and Policy

 North Dakota does not mandate sexuality education nor does it address what can or cannot be taught in sexuality education classes.
+The state also does not have a suggested curriculum.